Ravindra-uk01/textmaster_fullstack/README.md

 # TextMaster: Your Text Processing Companion - [TextMaster](https://textmaster-fullstack.onrender.com/home)

 Welcome to the GitHub repository of our project, **TextMaster**.
-This project is a ReactJS website built primarily to perform various operations on regular typed text.
+This project is a ReactJS full stack application built primarily to perform various operations on regular typed text.

 ## About